jt

 The execution

-With that in mind, I started desigining a one-page-fits-most landing page/app with a very Googlish UX.
+With that in mind, I started designing a one-page-fits-most landing page/app with a very Googlish UX.

-Then I wrote scrappers' code to gather data from reknown sites as much as pure players.
-I put all this data into a serverless database called Fauna and synced it with a search engine SaaS called Algolia.
-As tech students, we have lots of perks notably with GitHub Students.
+Then I wrote scrapers’ code to gather data from renowned sites and pure players.
+I put all that data into a serverless database called Fauna and synced it with a search engine SaaS called Algolia.
+As tech students, we have lots of perks — notably with GitHub Students.

-The scrappers were running cronly on a Raspberry Pi at my house, I tried to set up them on Heroku or in Lambda functions but Puppeteer gave me a hard time on this one.
-Yes, setupping a Raspberry Pi was easier, maybe it's the time for me to turn into SysAdmin?
+The scrapers were running cron-like on a Raspberry Pi at my house.
+I tried to set them up on Heroku or in Lambda functions, but Puppeteer gave me a hard time.
+Yes, setting up a Raspberry Pi was easier — maybe it’s time for me to turn into SysAdmin?

-Everything synced pretty well, even if I got some (many) little (huge) issues with the scrapping part.
-Indeed, uniformizing external data into what is interesting for you is one of the toughest step of scrapping data.
-My goal was to have the smoothest experience to quickly find out the internship offer fitting your precise needs, and to do this you have to setup very specific and precise search filters.
+Everything synced pretty well, even with some (many) little (huge) issues with the scraping part.
+Uniformizing external data into something useful is one of the toughest steps.
+My goal: the smoothest experience to quickly find an internship offer fitting your precise needs.
+To do this, you need very specific search filters.

-Once everything was ready, up and running, I decided to ignore the "beta" phase as it was already the internship season (aka late-spring/early-summer) and rushed into the release with little to no plan.
+Once everything was up and running, I decided to ignore the “beta” phase as it was already the internship season (late spring / early summer) and rushed into the release with little to no plan.
 Neither for my upcoming internship nor the launch of Internland.

-Turns out theres' no magic traffic coming up, no overnight success.
-The world wide far-west web.
+Turns out there’s no magic traffic coming up, no overnight success.
+The wild far-west web.
 To share this exciting new project for the French market, I was very lost.
-Every side-projects I used to work on were in English and released in English, where I know a bit more about launching something online (Beta List, Product Hunt, my Twitter account...).
+Every side project I used to work on was in English, where I know a bit more about launching online (Beta List, Product Hunt, my Twitter account…).
+For the French market, it was a very new way of approaching this wild life.
+So I decided to use my most French social media — LinkedIn — and wrote a small post to announce Internland.
+Most of my network there is people like me, students probably also looking for an internship by then.

 Stay motivated